About William H. Yarborough, Jr.

 Will is married to the former Elizabeth Cardell of Charlottesville, Virginia.
-When he isn’t practicing law, Will enjoys spending time at the beach with his wife and their two dogs, Emerson and Finley, and supporting Clemson athletics.
+When he isn’t practicing law, Will enjoys spending time with his wife, their daughter, Emma, and their dog, Finley.
+He also enjoys being at the beach and supporting Clemson athletics.

 - South Carolina – 2016

 - United States District Court

 - District of South Carolina – 2016

 - United States Court of Appeals, 4th Circuit